 The adaptive cursor sharing feature enables a single statement that contains bind variables to use multiple execution plans.
 Cursor sharing is “adaptive” because the cursor adapts its behaviour so that the database does not always use the same plan for each execution or bind variable value.

-clause has skewed data, however, then a histogram may exist on this column.
+With bind peeking, the optimizer peeks at the values of user-defined bind variables on the first invocation of a cursor.
+The optimizer determines the cardinality of any WHERE clause condition as if literals had been used instead of bind variables.
+If a column in a WHERE clause has skewed data, however, then a histogram may exist on this column.
 When the optimizer peeks at the value of the user-defined bind variable and chooses a plan, this plan may not be good for all values.

-.
+For example, the optimizer might choose one plan for bind value 10 and a different plan for bind value 50.
 Cursor sharing is “adaptive” because the cursor adapts its behavior so that the optimizer does not always choose the same plan for each execution or bind variable value.
 Thus, the optimizer automatically detects when different execution of a statement would benefit from different execution plans

 create index acs_deptid_idx on acs(dept_id);